 If you don’t have a medicine cabinet, then adding a few single tier spice racks up a wall is a stylish solution.
 You can easily create your own or buy something like the Belle Vous 4 pack of single tiers (£24.99 on Amazon).

 Like the dead space above the door, you can better use the space above the toilet.
 There are a few options available including building a cupboard.
 Instead consider adding two or three floating shelves.
-Create a seamless look by painting them to match your bathroom tiles or background.
+Create a seamless look by painting them to match the tiles or background.

-The next of our DIY bathroom storage ideas is to let your creative side run wild!
+The next hack in our bathroom storage ideas is to let your creative side run wild!
 Using some MDF, a large photo frame and some paint, you can turn your clutter into art.

 Using the photo frame as a guide, cut the MDF to form a shallow box.
 You don’t need to cut a piece for the front.
 Glue and screw the pieces together and attach the photo frame to the front.
 Within the box, you can build different height shelves to fit a variety of items.

-Pound shops are fantastic for finding cheap items we can use for our DIY bathroom storage ideas.
+Pound shops are fantastic for finding cheap items we can use for our bathroom storage ideas.

 For example, you can buy a few small plastic crates and use these to create defined spaces within a draw.
 This literally takes no time and doesn’t require any DIY skills other than measuring!